John Goodall: Glossop

-Watford
+Watford: Player/manager

 John Goodall moved with his wife to Hertfordshire in 1903 where he took up a position as the first player/manager of Watford of the Southern League.

 A reporter for the Watford Observervisited Goodall in May 1903, as he prepared for the new season and, in part, wrote this:

 He made an immediate impact at Watford.
 The club broke various records in winning Division Two of the Southern League in 1903–04.
 They went through the campaign undefeated, recording the highest FA Cup victory in the club's history (6–0 versus Redhill 31 October 1903) and having both the highest season (Bertie Banks) (21 goals) and single game goal scorer in the club's history (Harry Barton (6 goals v.
 Wycombe Wanderers 26 September 1903).

 During the 1904–1905 season John Goodall was top scorer for Watford, getting 18 goals from the 42 games that he played for them.
 Watford played a total of 53 games in that season.
 He was captain of the team and developed younger players such as George Badenoch.

 Goodall played his last football game for Watford on 14 September 1907 at the age of 44 years, 87 days in a Southern League game against Bradford Park Avenue, becoming the oldest person ever to have played for Watford.